roupenminassian/UTS-DSI-x-Disability-Research-Network/README.md

-# Data Science Institute x Disability Research Network: A UTS HASS-DSI research project
+# Data Science Institute x Disability Research Network: A UTS HASS-DSI Research Project
 ## Introduction

 This repository contains work conducted in collaboration with the _Data Science Institute (DSI)_ and _Disability Research Network (DRN)_ at the _University of Technology, Sydney_.